LobaDK/QuantumKat_discordbot/README.md

 The ?observe command shuts down the bot entirely.

 ### Reload, start and stop cogs/extensions
-The commands ?stabilise, ?entangle and ?unentangle reloads the cogs, starts a stopped cog, and stops a running cog, respectively.
+The commands ?stabilise, ?entangle and ?unentangle reloads, starts, and stops a cog, respectively.

 ### Download, rename and remove files
 The ?quantise command allows files to be downloaded to the /var/www/aaaa and /var/www/possum folders, including support for YouTube.
 Personally, this is used to add more shitposts and opossums to my server